1974–75 Philadelphia Flyers season: Playoffs

 After a first-round bye, the Flyers easily swept the Toronto Maple Leafs and were presented with another New York-area team in the semifinals.
 The Flyers looked to be headed toward another sweep against the New York Islanders after winning the first three games.
 The Islanders, however, fought back by winning the next three games, setting up a deciding seventh game.
-The Flyers were finally able to shut the door on the Islanders, winning Game 7, 4–1.
+The Flyers were finally able to shut the door on the Islanders, winning game seven, 4–1.

-Facing the Buffalo Sabres in the Stanley Cup Finals, the Flyers won the first two games at home.
-Game 3, played in Buffalo, would go down in hockey lore as "The Fog Game" due to an unusual May heat wave in Buffalo which forced parts of the game to be played in heavy fog, as Buffalo's arena lacked air conditioning.
-The Flyers lost Games 3 and 4, but won Game 5 at home in dominating fashion, 5–1.
-On the road for Game 6, Bob Kelly scored the decisive goal and Parent posted another shutout (his fourth of the playoffs) as the Flyers repeated as Stanley Cup champions.
+Facing the Buffalo Sabres in the Stanley Cup Final, the Flyers won the first two games at home.
+Game three, played in Buffalo, would go down in hockey lore as "The Fog Game" due to an unusual May heat wave in Buffalo which forced parts of the game to be played in heavy fog, as Buffalo's arena lacked air conditioning.
+The Flyers lost games three and four, but won game five at home in dominating fashion, 5–1.
+On the road for game six, Bob Kelly scored the decisive goal and Parent posted another shutout (his fourth of the playoffs) as the Flyers repeated as Stanley Cup champions.
 Parent also repeated as the playoff MVP, winning his second consecutive Conn Smythe Trophy.